ryerson-ggl/covid19-data/twitter/README.md

     * 1 filter rule on one allowed connection
     * Disconnection required to adjust rule

-To run the data collection service, see instructions for installing the [Twitter Data Stream Service](INSTALL.md$twitter-data-stream-service).
+:wrench: To run the data collection service, see instructions for installing the [Twitter Data Stream Service](INSTALL.md$twitter-data-stream-service).

 ### See Also